 Adapter - It is also called an expansion board, expansion card, or adapter card.
 It is a small circuit board that is installed in the expansion slots on the motherboard.
 You can install a particular adapter that connects a new device such as internal modem, sound card, and scanner.

-AGP (Accelerated Graphic Port) - is a 32-bit, 66MHz external frequency data bus that transmit a maximum of 528MB/s of data (4 times the speed of PCI transmission); this design improves the speed of large amount in video transaction.
+AGP (Accelerated Graphic Port) - is a 32-bit, 66MHz data bus that transmit a maximum of 528MB of data.